aotimme/gocsv/README.md

 ### xlsx

 Convert sheets of a XLSX file to CSV and save the CSVs in a new directory.

-By default, all sheets will be converted, and the directory will be named after FILE.
-Use the `--sheet` and  `--dirname` options to control which sheets are converted, and where they are saved.
+See the `--sheet` and  `--dirname` options learn about the defaults, or to control which sheets are converted and where they are saved.

 Usage: